 Maho Beach (St. Maarten) – This small unique beach in the Eastern Caribbean provides thrills for all ages.
 Due to the close proximity of the beach with the airport’s runway, it is an incredible place to sit/stand and watch the planes come in just a few feet head above your head.
-Tip: Ask what time the 747s come in for the best experience.
+Tip: Ask what time the larger planes come in for the best experience.

 Trunk Bay (St. John) – A short ferry ride from St. Thomas, 60% of St. John is designated as a national park.
 This un-commercialized tropical island offers incredible views of the neighboring British Virgin Islands.
 The highlight of a visit to St. John is a stop at Trunk Bay and the underwater snorkeling trail.
 The overlooking view of Trunk Bay is one of the most common photographed pictures in the Caribbean.

 The Baths (Virgin Gorda) – This unusual geologic formation in the British Virgin Islands contains huge boulders on the beach that form grottoes that open to the sea.
 The Baths are ranked #1 in TripAdvisor reviews for things to do in Virgin Gorda.

 El Yunque Rainforest (Puerto Rico) – El Yunque is the only tropical rainforest in the U.S. National Forest System.
 Hike through the rainforest and cool off in the many waterfalls along the way in this tropical paradise.
 Note: The rainforest has been closed since Hurricane Maria hit the island but should be re-opening soon.